DevExpress-Examples/asp-net-mvc-scheduler-custom-go-to-date-dialog/Readme.md

     });
     ```

-2. Specify the [CalendarClientSideEvents.SelectionChanged](https://docs.devexpress.com/AspNet/DevExpress.Web.CalendarClientSideEvents.SelectionChanged) property to subscribe to selection changing in the calendar.
+2. Specify the [CalendarClientSideEvents.SelectionChanged](https://docs.devexpress.com/AspNet/DevExpress.Web.CalendarClientSideEvents.SelectionChanged) property to subscribe to selection changes in the calendar.
 The event handler calls the [ASPxClientScheduler.GoToDateFormApply](https://docs.devexpress.com/AspNet/js-ASPxClientScheduler.GoToDateFormApply) method to initiate a callback to the server.

     ```jscript
     function OnCalendarSelectionChanged(s, e){